yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 Note how beautifully symmetrical `Sender` and `Receiver` now are.
 And this API is more powerful than `mpsc` despite being smaller and simpler!

-The new channels would also use clearer terminology:
+The new channels would use clearer terminology:

 * There's no mention of *producers*, *consumers*, or *transmitters*.
-* Also no mention of *synchronous* and *asynchronous* channels - they are *bounded* and *bounded* instead.
+* Also no mention of *synchronous* and *asynchronous* channels - they are *bounded* and *unbounded* instead.
 * Senders and receivers are abbreviated as *s* and *r*.
 * Channels get *closed* rather than *disconnected*.

-If you'd like to see the full interface with examples, check out the [documentation](https://stjepang.github.io/doc/new_channel/index.html) generated from the prototype.
-And then compare that to the [documentation](https://doc.rust-lang.org/std/sync/mpsc/index.html) for `mpsc` channels.
+If you'd like to see the full interface with examples, check out the [documentation](https://stjepang.github.io/doc/new_channel/index.html) generated from the prototype and compare it to the [documentation](https://doc.rust-lang.org/std/sync/mpsc/index.html) for `mpsc` channels.